 Before you apply for your CPA license, you’ll need to gain a certain amount of experience.
 Jurisdictions measure this experience in hours, months, or years.
 However, the details of that experience really depend on your state or territory.
 For example, you can meet the CPA 1 year requirement in some states through full-time or part-time work.
 However, others require continuous full-time work under a CPA for 1 year.

 Plus, in some states, a licensed CPA must directly supervise you on a daily basis.
 In other states, though, a licensed CPA only needs to “verify” your work.
 So, the person who verifies your work doesn’t necessarily have to be your boss.
 Take New York, for example.
-The CPA 1 year experience requirement in New York must be verified by a licensed CPA.
-Rhode Island, in comparison, requires that you are supervised by a CPA for 1 year.
+The CPA 1 year experience requirement in New York must be supervised by a licensed CPA.
+Rhode Island, in comparison, requires that you “work under” a CPA for 1 year.

 So if your jurisdiction requires experience verification instead of supervision, then read the section about NASBA’s Verification Service at the end of this article.